easiwriter/StoreKitTest/README.md

 A sample Xcode project demonstrating how to implement and test StoreKit 2 subscriptions using SwiftUI.
 Includes a StoreKit configuration file for local testing, subscription UI, and mock purchase flows.

+# How to get the StoreKitManager

+You can buy the StoreKitManager package at https://9557279019645.gumroad.com/l/vlsafr

 ## 🚀 Features

 - StoreKit 2 integration